The Walt Darran International AFF Awards

-The Awards were inaugurated in honour of the late Walt Darran and is previous known as 'Walt Darran Award'.
+The Walt Darran International Aerial Firefighting Awards are presented annually to recognise a significant contribution by an individual or organisation to aerial firefighting.
+The Awards were inaugurated in honour of the late Walt Darran.
 Walt was a pioneer and advocate for advances in aerial firefighting.
 Being a highly experienced S2-T airtanker pilot and former highly decorated US Navy aviator from California, USA, Walt was a constant and passionate advocate for safety and improvement in the international aerial firefighting community.